Faculty and Staff

 College of Nursing

-Dr. Hein completed a Post-doctoral Fellowship in Health Disparities in Underserved Populations, at the University of Illinois, Chicago, College of Nursing.
+Dr. Hein is a Fellow in the American Academy of Nursing.
+She completed a Post-doctoral Fellowship in Health Disparities in Underserved Populations, at the University of Illinois, Chicago, College of Nursing.
 She received her PhD and her MSN-FNP from Vanderbilt University.
 Her BA in psychology was completed at The University of Akron.

 Dr. Hein teaches Nursing 226-Sociocultural Variations in Health and Illness; Nursing 700-Theoretical and Conceptual Foundations of Nursing; and Nursing 801 – Theory Analysis in Nursing Science.